-Any requests for a leave of absence shall be submitted in writing by the employee to the employee's immediate supervisor.
+Any requests for a leave of absence shall be submitted in writing by the employee to the employee's immediate officer in charge, Crossing Guard Unit.
 The request shall state the reason the leave of absence is being requested and the approximate length of time off the employee desires.
 When the leave of absence is approved, authorization for a leave of absence shall be furnished to the employee by the Employer in writing.
 In addition to accruing seniority while on any leave of absence granted under the provisions of the agreement, where possible, employees shall be returned to the job they held at the time the leave was requested.

-FAMILY AND MEDICAL LEAVE
+ARTICLE 16 -- FAMILY AND MEDICAL LEAVE

 Employees covered by this Agreement are entitled to family and medical leave in accordance with the Personnel Law.
-(See Personnel Law Section 16-225.02) ARTICLE 17
+(See Personnel Law Section 16-225.02)

-PERSONAL LEAVE
+ARTICLE 17 -- PERSONAL LEAVE